 - Project Discovery staff works directly with employers and post-secondary instructors to develop experiential career units so students can engage in activities that are as similar to the workplace as possible. - Project SEARCH works with supervisors at Avera Hospital and other employers to develop internship rotations for special education students.
 Students work with a job coach but report directly to department supervisors. - Alternative Learning and Educational Learning Centers have employed a WBL Coordinator to expand internships and other out-of-school work experiences.
 The WBL Coordinator coordinates experiences directly with employers or through Work and Learn Coordinators at the SW Minnesota PIC. - SW Minnesota PIC's Work and Learn Coordinators serve as an intermediary between schools and employers to provide the following services to youth 16-24 (which includes at-risk and dropouts): employment and training programs for young adults looking to obtain employment, maintain employment, and/or advance in their career pathway by means of secondary school completion, entering a post-secondary education program (short-term/long-term), apprenticeship, work experience, or on-the-job training. - Students in the Midland CEO program never meet for class in a school.
 Throughout the year, students from various high schools meet at up to 40 business locations and are mentored directly by industry professionals and regional entrepreneurs.
 A program facilitator works directly with businesses to identify meeting locations, determine business mentors, and raise funds to support the program.
-Students selected for the program do not need to meet strict GPA or other academic requirements. - Career Expo staff and advisory committee members recruit up to 120 employer vendors each year to provide information about their business through experiential activities to about 2,000 students annually. - Minnesota West has partnered with Sanford's Aspire program which provides opportunities for Sanford to provide career exploration activities and recruit in partnership with our campuses.
+Students selected for the program do not need to meet strict GPA or other academic requirements. - Career Expo staff and advisory committee members recruit up to 120 employer vendors each year to provide information about their business through experiential activities to about 2,000 students annually - Minnesota West has partnered with Sanford's Aspire program which provides opportunities for Sanford to provide career exploration activities and recruit in partnership with our campuses.
 Over 90 students have participated in camps on our Luverne center for MLT, Medical Assisting, Rad and Surg Tech, and Pipestone for nursing.
-Junior High students will participate in a Promise camp in Luverne this summer focusing on STEM careers. - Kibble Equipment has also partnered with Minnesota West and area high school agriculture classes to provide industry tours and hands-on experiences at the college.
+Junior High students will participate in a Promise camp in Luverne this summer focusing on STEM careers.
+In FY23 this partnerships has expanded to events also be hosted on Granite Falls, Worthington, and Pipestone - campuses as well.
+POS featured have indcluded Nursing; Rad and Surg Tech, OTA, MLT; and MA.